Ajamillion/clode/README.md

 Additional services (gateway, simulation core, CLI) will be added following the blueprint in `docs/architecture.md`.

 ## Next Steps
-- Grow the Python simulation core beyond first-order alignments (excursion limits, tolerance analysis)
+- Expand the Python simulation core with measurement ingestion hooks and higher-order models (creep, port compression)
 - Promote the FastAPI gateway stub into a production-ready service with persistence and WebSocket telemetry
 - Expand the Studio telemetry panels (SPL, impedance, excursion headroom overlays) and wire exporter downloads
 - Wire Playwright/Vitest automation once backend contracts stabilize